 Funding and Award

-The Graduate School will support the academic year stipend, tuition, health insurance, dental insurance and coverage of the health services fee.
+The Graduate School will support the Spring 2022 stipend, tuition, health insurance, dental insurance and coverage of the health services fee.

 - A very brief message of support from the applicant’s Director of Graduate Studies.